LewisLabUCSD/GlyCompare/README.md

 https://www.overleaf.com/16221947rjwhxdqwjbmq

-## Definition of variables in Glycompare:
+## Definition and nomenclature for variables in Glycompare:
   - Each keywords represent a defined type of variable.

 ### Glycan Part: